primer/react/pages/components/docs/Box.md

 # Box

 The Box component serves as a wrapper component for most layout related needs.
+Use Box to set values such as `display`,  `width`, `height`, and more.
+See the LAYOUT section of our [System Props](/components/docs/system-props) documentation for the full list of available props.

 ## Default example